Know More About Cirrhosis & How is it Related to The Liver.

 - Appetite loss

-- Decrease in sex drive, enlargement of breasts, or shrinking testicles (in men)
+- Decrease in sex drive, enlargement of breasts, shrinking testicles (in men), or missing periods (in women)

 A risk factor is something that raises a person’s chances of developing a disease.
-Here are a number of common risk factors that may raise the chances of getting cirrhosis
+Here are several common risk factors that raise the chances of getting cirrhosis:

 Alcohol is toxic for liver cells as it damages the liver by changing how the body breaks down food.
 Excessive alcohol consumption is a risk factor for cirrhosis.